Anxiety in Edo as court rules on Obaseki’s certificate today

 In a notice of Appeal marked B/358/2020 through his counsel, Ize-Iyamu prayed the Appeal Court to set aside the judgment of the Edo State High Court on the grounds that the suit filed by Kadiri is statute-barred, academic, and of no utilitarian value to him.

-Citing relevant constitutional provisions, including precedents set by the Supreme Court in previous similar cases, he argued that “a pre-election suit becomes academic were the Defendants lost the election and fail to challenge the outcome thereof in an Election Tribunal.”
+Citing relevant constitutional provisions, including precedents set by the Supreme Court in previous similar cases, he argued that “a pre-election suit becomes academic where the defendants lost the election and fail to challenge the outcome thereof in an Election Tribunal.”